storj-archived/integration/README.md

 docker start -a -i <hash_of_container>
 ```

-*Note: If you're running os macos, you may need to increase the CPUs and memory available to docker.*
+*Note: If you're running macos, you may need to increase the CPUs and memory available to docker.*

 ## Running the Sandbox